 How well can an AI chatbot measure your personality?

 A new study on Artificial Intelligence, or AI, led by Psychological Sciences Professor Jinyan Fan finds that an AI chatbot can infer personality traits as well as or better than traditional self-report personality measures.
 In “How well can an AI chatbot infer personality?
 Examining psychometric properties of machine inferred personality scores,” published in the “Journal of Applied Psychology,” Fan and researchers from four other universities used an AI firm’s cognitive AI chatbot to infer personality and examine psychometric properties—reliability and validity—of machine-inferred personality scores.
+Fan's work was also recently featured in I/O at Work, a website that helps to bridge the gap between I/O research and its application in the HR world (and beyond).

 What did this study find?
 Why is it important?